Dr. Clemens M. Granskou ‘13

 Ms. Marjorie Norby Engebretson ‘41

-For dedicated commitment and service to Christian education and for exemplification of the ideals of Waldorf College.
+For dedicated commitment and service to Christian education and for exemplification of the ideals of Waldorf University.

 Mr. Ronald W. Hunter ‘50